 Welcome!
 The Yugambeh Museum has a range of resources to assist you either in the school environment, home or business.
 If you are after a resource to learn Yugambeh then our dictionary is a great place to start. if you are interested in songs that are translated in Yugambeh you will find details below about our Yugambeh Choir and songs (free and to purchase) will be available soon in our Shop.
 Join our newsletter to keep up to date with new resources as they become available.

 Looking for a word in Yugambeh...
-Our Yugambeh app will be re-launched soon.
+Download our Yugambeh app from the Apple Store.

 The Yugambeh Museum serves as a Regional Language Centre covering over a dozen languages and dialects within southern Queensland.
 Below are some word-lists of languages that we service*: